The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds II: -invariants

 As preparation for the next lemma, we recall the following results from \cite{LSSII,LSII,LSIII}.
 Given an algebraic group $G$ over $\mathbb{C}$ and a finite-dimensional $G$-module $V$, the arc space $J_{\infty}(G)$ is an algebraic group which acts on the arc space $J_{\infty}(V)$.
 The quotient morphism $V\to V/\!\!/G$ induces a morphism $J_\infty(V)\to J_\infty(V/\!\!/G)$, so we have a morphism

-In particular, we have a ring homomorphism If $V/\!\!/G$ is smooth or a complete intersection, it was shown in \cite{LSSI} that \eqref{invariantringmap} is an isomorphism, although in general it is neither injective nor surjective.
+In particular, we have a ring homomorphism If $V/\!\!/G$ is smooth or a complete intersection, and $\mathbb{C}[V]$ has no nontrivial one-dimensional $G$-invariant subspaces, it was shown in \cite{LSSI} that \eqref{invariantringmap} is an isomorphism, although in general it is neither injective nor surjective.
 If \eqref{invariantringmap} is surjective, it follows that $\mathbb{C}[J_{\infty}(V)]^{J_{\infty}(G)}$ is generated as a differential algebra by the subalgebra $\mathbb{C}[V]^{G}$.

 More explicitly, let $V_j\cong V$ for $j\geq 0$, and fix a basis $\{x_{1,j},\dots, x_{n,j}\}$ for $V_j$.
 Let $S = \mathbb{C}[\bigoplus_{j\geq 0} V_j]$.
 The map $\mathbb{C}[J_{\infty}(V)] = \mathbb{C}[x_1^{(j)},\dots, x_n^{(j)} |\ j\geq 0] \rightarrow S$ sending $x_i^{(j)}\mapsto x_{i,j}$ is an isomorphism of differential algebras, where the differential $\partial$ on $S$ is given by $\partial(x_{i,j}) = (j+1)x_{i,j+1}$.
 In particular, the subalgebra $S_0 = \mathbb{C}[V_0]$ generates $S$ as a differential algebra.